infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 ROW EXPLANATIONS
 1) report_list.csv - Each row describes an SRR or a PSR.
-2) salt_cont_author.csv - Each row is an occurrence of one author authoring a report.
+2) salt_cont_author.csv - Each report has one row per author.
 3) inclusion_net_edges.csv - Each row represents an inclusion of a PSR in an SRR identified by us from the full text of the SRRs.
 4) potential_inclusion_link.csv - A matrix whose column indices are SRRs and row indices are PSRs.
 Cells with "p" denote where PSRs were potentially eligible for inclusion in SRRs, according to the publication date of the PSRs and the dates of the last search of the SRRs.
 This data was collected from Web Figure 4 of the data supplement of Trinquart et al. (2016).
 5) systematic_review_inclusion_criteria.csv - Each row records the inclusion criteria of an SRR.